ferdinan-ops/Sequence-Game/README.md

 </ol>

 <h2>Goals</h2>
-<p>Goals of Sequence Game Project is make a kid or someone to have good memory</p>
+<p>Goals of Sequence Game Project is make a kid or someone to have good memory.
+Because many kids and people have a bad memory in this era because their bad activites or another problem that them have.
+So, I make this project game to fixed that and make a new generation have a good memeory.
+If you want develop this project, this project is open to all of you.</p>
 <h1>ScreenShoots</h1>
 <ul>
     <li>